slagosz/Entropic-Dual-Averaging/README.md

 docker pull szym4n/eda
 ```

-Now you, to run the CLI, type
+In order to run the CLI, type
 ```
 docker run -it --name eda_container eda
 ```